-- Initiate and develop subject material in area of expertise - Academic supervision to designated lecturing staff. - Mentorship of staff delivering courses within the discipline to optimise learning outcomes. - Sustaining institutional impact through the evaluation and continuous improvement of curriculum. - Leading presentations on teaching and learning and scholarship at national and international conferences. - Active participation in applying for funds to further develop teaching and learning.
+- Leadership and management of a major program which enhances the performance of the Department in teaching and learning. - Academic supervision to designated lecturing staff. - Mentorship of staff delivering courses within the discipline to optimise learning outcomes. - Implementing peer review of teaching and monitor curriculum effectiveness for designated programs in line with university processes. - Working closely with the Head of Department to build and strengthen strategic relationships with internal stakeholders and health services regarding the development, delivery and evaluation of programs. - Sustaining institutional impact through the evaluation and continuous improvement of curriculum. - Leading presentations on teaching and learning and scholarship at national and international conferences. - Active participation in applying for funds to further develop teaching and learning.